 Kaslo first made its way onto the map in the late 1800s as a gold and silver mining hub.
 More than a century on, it has retained its historic charm and continues to lure visitors from far and wide for its iconic heritage sites.
 The S.S.
 Moyie – the world’s oldest intact sternwheeler – is a major attraction, and the Langham Cultural Centre, which recently won the BC Architecture Foundations “Best Building Award”, has maintained its status as a top cultural attraction since opening its doors in 1896.

 Kaslo and Area Festivals

 For a small town of 1000 people, Kaslo has an impressive line-up of festivals and events.
 Kaslo May Days bring logger sports, live music, food vendors and arts & crafts over the May long weekend.
 The Kaslo Jazz Festival also draws music-lovers from far and wide in August, as people come to see live music from international swing, blues and jazz musicians.
-The Kootenay Suffer Fest is another popular event for keen runners and mountain bikers, held in September each year.
+At the end of August, iDIDaRide features mountain biking and running races to test every skill level and age category.